kubermatic/docs/content/kubermatic/master/tutorials_howtos/metering/_index.en.md

 ## Reports

 Reports will be provided as [CSV][wiki-csv] files.
-The file names will include the reporting interval including the start and end timestamps, e.g. `report-WEEKLY--2021-09-06T00:00:00Z-2021-09-13T00:00:00Z.csv`.
+The file names include the reporting interval including the start and end timestamps, e.g. `report-WEEKLY--2021-09-06T00:00:00Z-2021-09-13T00:00:00Z.csv`.

 ### Accessing Reports
 While the reports will be stored in your S3-bucket, they can also be accessed from the dashboard.
-The metering overview will provide a list of all reports.
+The metering overview provides a list of all reports.
 Click on the download button on the right side to save a specific report file.

 ![Metering Overview](/img/kubermatic/master/tutorials/metering_overview.png?classes=shadow,border "Metering Overview")